Austin Riley Player Props: Braves vs. Padres

 Austin Riley At The Plate

-- Riley is batting .280 with a double, two home runs and five walks.
+- Among the qualifying hitters in MLB play, his batting average ranks 27th, his on-base percentage ranks 19th, and he is 32nd in the league in slugging.

-- Riley enters this game on a six-game hitting streak.
-During his last outings, he's hitting .316 with two homers.
+- Riley is batting .444 with two homers during his last outings and is on a seven-game hitting streak.

-- In six of seven games this year, Riley has had at least one hit, including one game with multiple hits.
+- In seven of eight games this year (87.5%), Riley has reached via hit, and that includes multiple hits twice.

-- He has gone deep in two of seven games played this year, and in 6.5% of his plate appearances.
+- In eight games played this season, he has homered in two of them.

-- Riley has driven in a run in five games this year (71.4%), including one multiple-RBI game.
+- Riley has driven in a run in six games this season (75.0%), including one multiple-RBI game.

-- He has scored a run in four of seven games so far this season.
+- He has scored in four of eight games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.